-Call screening is one of the most important enterprise-level and small business VoIP phone features.
-It makes it easy to instantly identify priority clients, filter out annoying spam calls, and increase overall productivity levels.
+Call screening is an important business VoIP system feature that makes it easy to instantly identify priority clients, filter out annoying spam calls, and increase overall productivity levels.

 - What is Call Screening?

 - How to Set Up Call Screening

 Call screening is the process of identifying an incoming caller and choosing how to respond to that specific call.

 Caller identification, the most familiar part of the call screen process, determines the caller’s name, phone number, geographic location, and potential spam status.
 If Caller ID fails to determine the caller’s name, the Call Screening setting on your mobile device or VoIP app automatically prompts for the caller’s name, relaying this information to the agent.